-The financial statements of the Company and Group have been drawn up in accordance with the provisions of the Companies Act 2016, Malaysia Financial Reporting Standards and International Financing Reporting Standards.
-The Directors take responsibility in ensuring that the financial statements give a true and fair view of the state of affairs of the Group and of the Company as at the end of each financial year, and of the results and the cash flows of the Group and the Company for that financial year then ended.
+The Companies Act 2016 ("the Act") requires the Directors to prepare financial statements for each financial year in accordance with the Malaysian Financial Reporting Standards issued by the Malaysian Accounting Standards Board, and the provisions of the Act and the Main Market Listing Requirements of Bursa Malaysia Securities Berhad, and to lay these before the Company at its Annual General Meeting.
+The Directors are responsible for ensuring that the financial statements provide a true and fair view of the financial position of the Group and the Company as at the end of each financial year and of their financial performance and cash flows for the financial year then ended.